Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Middle C
   * Sets the note that corresponds to middle C (midi pitch 60).
 This changes the displayed value of middle C and updates the display for instrument notes and the note in the midi panel.
 This does not change the midi note pitches.
+* File Tempo
+  * If selected, the tempo from the midi file is used to calculate note times.
+If not selected, the bpm setting is used.
+Tempo changes in the midi file are ignored if this is not selected.
+* Bpm
+  * The beats per minute.
+If "File Tempo" is selected, this shows the midi file's bpm.
+* File Ticks per Beat
+  * If this or "File Tempo" is selected, the ticks per beat from the midi file is used to calculate note times.
+If not selected, the Ticks per beat setting is used.
+For most tempo changes, leaving this option selected should be sufficient.
+* Ticks per beat
+  * The ticks per beat.
+If "File Ticks per Beat" is selected, this shows the midi file's ticks per beat.
+  (Midi files count time in ticks.
+Most midi files divide minutes into beats, and beats into ticks.
+Some midi files may be in frames per second (and ticks per frame) instead of beats per minute.
+For these files, the file bpm will be shown as 60, and the file ticks per beat will show the number of ticks per second.)

 </details>